KSPModdingLibs/KSPCommunityFixes/README.md

 - **UIFloatEditNumericInput** [KSP 1.8.0 - 1.12.3]<br/>Allow numeric input ("#" button) in "float edit" PAW items<br/><img src="https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/UIFloatEditNumericInput.gif"/>
 - **DisableManeuverTool** [KSP 1.12.0 - 1.12.3]<br/>Allow disabling the stock maneuver tool in the in-game settings menu (it can cause severe lag/stutter, especially with Kopernicus modified systems)
 - **FairingMouseOverPersistence** [KSP 1.8.0 - 1.12.3]<br/>Make the "Fairing Expansion" state persistent when reloading a craft in the editor.
+- **HidePartUpgradeExtendedInfo** [KSP 1.8.0 - 1.12.3]<br/>Hides irrelevant extended info on the part tooltip for PartUpgrades in the RnD screen.

 #### Performance tweaks